Icinga/icinga2/doc/6-distributed-monitoring.md

 Now it is time to define the two client hosts on the master, sync them to the satellites and apply service checks using the command endpoint execution method to them.

-Add the two client nodes as host objects into the `satellite` zone.
+Add the two client nodes as host objects to the `satellite` zone.

+> **Note**
-**Note**: We've previously created the directories in `zones.d` and files for the zone and endpoint configuration for the clients already.
+> We've already created the directories in `zones.d`, the files for the
+> zone and endpoint configuration for the clients.

     [root@icinga2-master1.localdomain /]# cd /etc/icinga2/zones.d/satellite
     [root@icinga2-master1.localdomain /etc/icinga2/zones.d/satellite]# vim icinga2-client1.localdomain.conf